 To support youth development by providing mentoring programs, academic support, career readiness workshops, and community based activities that promote confidence, skills, and long term success for at risk youth.

-These are the types of mission statements that do not confuse examiners.
+These are the types of mission statements that don't confuse examiners.
 They say what the organization does, who it helps, and how it operates.
-If your mission statement cannot be translated into a real activity, it is not a mission statement.
-It is wishful thinking.
+If your mission statement can't be translated into a real activity, it's not a mission statement.
+It's wishful thinking.

 Common Mission Statement Mistakes That Fail IRS Review

-The IRS does not care how noble your intention sounds.
+The IRS doesn't care how noble your intention sounds.
 They care whether you will operate for public benefit under a qualified exempt purpose.
-If your mission statement cannot be connected to concrete activities, your application will be questioned.
+If your mission statement can't be connected to concrete activities, your application will be questioned.

 How Your Mission Statement Affects Your Form 1023 Narrative

-This is where founders usually fall apart.
-They treat the mission statement as decoration and then struggle to write a coherent narrative because they never defined their activities in the first place.
+Many founders treat the mission statement as decoration and then struggle to write a coherent narrative because they never defined their activities in the first place.
 A proper mission statement saves you time and forces your entire application into alignment.

-If your original mission statement came from a random template, a filing service, or a consultant who does not understand IRS standards, rewrite it now.
+If your original 501c3 mission statement came from a random template, a filing service, or a consultant who doesn't understand IRS standards, rewrite it now.
 Mission statements that are too broad, too inspirational, or too vague will slow your application and create long term governance issues.
-You cannot operate programs that your mission does not authorize.
-You will struggle to receive grants for work that is not clearly supported by your mission.
+You can't operate programs that your mission doesn't authorize.
+You will struggle to receive grants for work that's not clearly supported by your mission.

 A clean mission statement protects you and makes your organization easier to manage.
 If a future board wants to wander off into unrelated activities, your mission statement is the guardrail that prevents mission drift.

 These two get mixed up constantly.
 The purpose clause lives in your Articles of Incorporation and ties your organization to one or more IRS recognized exempt purposes.
-It is legal cement.
-The mission statement is the operational version: what you actually do with that purpose.
+It's legal cement.
+The 501c3 mission statement is the operational version: what you actually do with that purpose.
 Think of the purpose clause as the boundary lines on the field and the mission statement as the playbook you run inside it.
 They must align.
 If your mission statement describes activities outside the purpose clause, an IRS examiner will spot it in seconds.
-This is why weak articles of incorporation create weak mission statements and vice versa.
+That's why weak articles of incorporation create weak mission statements and vice versa.

-Yes, but do it correctly.
-You can revise your mission statement whenever the board approves it.
-If the change alters your underlying exempt purpose or expands your activities beyond what your Articles authorize, you must amend your Articles and file that amendment with your state.
 Major shifts should also be reflected in updated bylaws and in your Form 990 for that year.
 Small refinements are fine.
-Radical reinvention requires paperwork, otherwise you create a mismatch between what your documents say and what you are actually doing.
+Radical reinvention requires paperwork, otherwise you create a mismatch between what your documents say and what you're actually doing.

 The mission statement is not branding.
-It is not marketing.
-It is not a motivational poster.
-It is the legal foundation of your Form 1023 narrative and the first thing an IRS examiner reads when deciding whether you qualify for exemption.
+It's not marketing.
+It's not a motivational poster.
+It's the legal foundation of your Form 1023 narrative and the first thing an IRS examiner reads when deciding whether you qualify for exemption.
 Get it right and your application becomes easier.
 Get it wrong and you set yourself up for delays, questions, and contradictions.

 Further Reading and References